Tools

 Menu

-Moving Forward Together: 2026 Proposed MCTS Budget
+Moving Forward Together: 2026 Adopted MCTS Budget

-Building a sustainable transit system for Milwaukee County’s future.
+Building a Sustainable Transit System for Milwaukee County’s Future.

 How are Milwaukee County and MCTS Addressing the 2026 Budget Shortfall?